-Interest expense of \$28 million for the first six months of fiscal 2022 consisted primarily of interest on our senior unsecured notes, unsecured term loan, and secured revolving credit facility.
-Interest expense of \$15 million for the first six months of fiscal 2021 consisted primarily of interest on our senior unsecured notes, unsecured term loan, unsecured revolving credit facility, and secured revolving credit facility.
+Interest expense of \$114 million for the first six months of fiscal 2023 consisted primarily of interest on our unsecured term loan and senior unsecured notes.
+Interest expense of \$28 million for the first six months of fiscal 2022 consisted primarily of interest on our senior unsecured notes and unsecured term loan.

-Interest and Other Income (Loss), Net
+Interest and Other Income, Net